 BIRT Spreadsheet Designer supports linking a chart to a data range.
-It is best practice to create a data source, data set, and data range using Data Explorer as described in Tutorial 2:, "Creating a report from scratch."
+It is best practice to create a data source, data set, and data range using Data Explorer as described in Tutorial 2: "Creating a report from scratch," in Chapter 1, "Building your first spreadsheet reports."
 Use Data Mapping to link series values in a chart object to a cell in a data range.